 Ensure drainage around the table.
 Don’t let water pool underneath or collect on the playfield.
 Clear leaves and debris from the surface regularly.
 Check drainage holes in the table legs and frame to keep moisture from trapping inside.

 Wind is the variable nobody thinks about until their first outdoor session.
 A 15 mph breeze changes ball trajectories enough to miss shots you’d normally make indoors.
-Windbreaks help.
-Hedges, privacy screens, or positioning the table on the lee side of your house all reduce wind interference.
-I’ve played on patios where wind was a non-issue and patios where every shot felt like putting on a golf green.
-Location within your yard matters more than most people realize.
+Windbreaks help, and hedges or privacy screens work about as well as tucking the table on the lee side of your house.

 The real cost of outdoor pool